bioinfo-pf-curie/smartseq3/README.md

 ### Pipeline Summary

-The aim of the SmartSeq3 is to combines a full-length transcriptome coverage and a 5' UMI counting strategy to allow a better characterisation of single-cell transcriptomes.
+The aim of the SmartSeq3 is to combine a full-length transcriptome coverage and a 5' UMI counting strategy to allow a better characterisation of single-cell transcriptomes.
 To do so, a template-switching oligo (TSO) is added in 5' parts of mRNAs (cf. figure below).
 The TSO is used for reverse transcription and Tn5-based tagmentation that randomly cut cDNAs.
 This leads to three types of reads: 5'UMI reads, internal reads and 3' linker reads.
 Finally, these reads are sequenced in a paired-end fashion and analyzed by this bioinformatic pipeline.

 ![MultiQC](docs/images/samartseq3-sequence.png)

-Pipeline steps:
 1. Get R1 reads having a 5' tag to catch UMI reads ([`seqkit`](https://bioinf.shenwei.me/seqkit/))
 2. Extract UMIs from tagged reads ([`umi-tools`](https://umi-tools.readthedocs.io/en/latest/))
 3. Trim 3' linker and polyA tails on R2 reads ([`cutadapt`](https://cutadapt.readthedocs.io/en/latest/index.html))